Rusbak/JavaTycoon/README.md

 # JavaTycoon
-Having to learn Java and deciding to make a visual game might be the best idea of mankind. not
+Had to learn Java, which was not very enjoyable due to the amount of code needed for something small, so I tried to make a tycoon game.
+Probably has way too much inheritance, resulting in not actually getting to a final product